NEARFoundation/events-platform/README.md

 0. Adjust Environment Variables in `near.social/.env` file
 1. Run the local development environment:

-    yarn start
+    NEAR_ENV=mainnet yarn start

-This will start the local near.social dev-server which will automatically redeploy your widgets on near.social
+This will start the local near.social dev-server which will automatically redeploy your widgets on near.social mainnet when you change the code in the `widgets` folder.

 ## Features